 Up north, they may pick apples in the fall, but in Texas, it’s all about picking peaches in the summer–head out to Fredericksburg to pick some of the most delicious peaches on the planet right off the tree yourself.

-The birthplace of Blue Bell Ice Cream offers tours on most weekdays–and of course, any trip to the creamery should be followed up with a visit to the onsite ice cream parlor.
+The birthplace of Blue Bell Ice Cream is open to visitors on weekdays–and of course, any Blue Bell Creameries visit should be followed up with a visit to the on-site Ice Cream Parlor, where you can enjoy gigantic scoops of Blue Bell for $1 each!

 … and the Spoetzl Brewery in Shiner.